 - Discussions in small groups: Exchange on a specific topic or question

 - Exercises: Development and presentation of concrete contents by the participants.

 - Assessments: Discussion of a scenario or case study by the participants.

 - Questions and answers (in the large group, in small groups or in individual work)

-How to establish and communicate working agreements
+2. Establish and communicate working agreements

 What if your participants are not yet familiar with the video call service you use?
 In such cases, you should familiarize them with the most important technical functions at the beginning of your meeting.
 In addition, communicate the rules of the game and the rules of conduct to be observed during the meeting.